-An AP zone functions as a way of grouping RUCKUS Wireless APs and applying settings including WLANs to these groups of RUCKUS Wireless APs.
-Each AP zone can include up to six WLAN services.
+An AP zone functions as a way of grouping RUCKUS wireless APs and applying settings which includes WLANs to these groups.
+Each AP zone can have up to six WLAN services.

-To create an AP zone, complete the following steps.
+To create an AP zone, complete the following steps: